DeFiCh/defichain.com/content/dex.en.md

 ---
-title: App
+title: DEX
-type: app
+type: dex
-long_title: Send and receive DFI and tokens, swap on the DEX, mine liquidity and more from the DeFiChain wallet app.
+long_title: Swap on the DEX, mine liquidity and more, with the DeFiChain wallet app.
 Available for Windows, macOS and Linux.
+aliases:
+  - /app/
 menu:
   main:
-    weight: 50
+    weight: 45
   footer:
-    weight: 50
+    weight: 45
 meta:
-  description: Send and receive DFI and tokens, swap on the DEX, mine liquidity and more from the DeFiChain wallet app.
+  description: Swap on the DEX, mine liquidity and more, with the DeFiChain wallet app.
 Available for Windows, macOS and Linux.
   og:
-    title: DeFiChain wallet app
+    title: DeFiChain DEX
-    description: Send and receive DFI and tokens, swap on the DEX, mine liquidity and more from the DeFiChain wallet app.
+    description: Swap on the DEX, mine liquidity and more, with the DeFiChain wallet app.
 Available for Windows, macOS and Linux.
     site_name: DeFiChain
     image: /img/og/ogimage_en.png
     image_type: image/png